-This popular appetizer takes one inflammation-causing food (mozzarella), coats it in breading that is high simple carbohydrates which further increase inflammation, and tosses it into a vat of oil, a third inflammatory food.
-The marinara sauce that often comes as a condiment is made with histamine-rich tomatoes which are yet another reason why you should avoid eating mozzarella sticks when you are sick.
+This popular appetizer takes one inflammation-causing food—mozzarella—coats it in breading that is high simple carbohydrates which further increase inflammation, and tosses it into a vat of oil, a third inflammatory food.
+The marinara sauce that often comes as a condiment is made with histamine-rich tomatoes which are yet another reason why you should avoid eating saucy mozzarella sticks when you are sick.

 Everyone likes a good slice of birthday cake, but you should hold off on the celebrations and the pastry until you feel better.
-“Hands down one food that I would advise clients to stay away from when they are sick is excess added sugar and refined carbs,” Kimszal cautions.
-Cake is made with lots of white flour and sugar, making it the worst of the worst.
+"Hands down one food that I would advise clients to stay away from when they are sick is excess added sugar and refined carbs," Kimszal says.
+Cakes are made with lots of white flour and sugar, making it the worst of the worst.

 If you're looking for a way to make cake even more inflammatory and potentially worse for your immune system, look no further.
 Donuts, especially the frosted ones, are high in sugar and refined carbohydrates.
 If that wasn't bad enough, deep frying the dough adds a ton of fat, which further contributes to inflammation.